-The paper in spoken Japanese will be taken in Hilary Term of the fourth year.
+The paper is an aural and oral examination and will be taken in Hilary Term of the fourth year.
 It will test your ability to understand and produce spoken Japanese.
 The Spoken paper counts as half a paper.
 Most of the teaching directly preparing you for the paper in spoken Japanese will be language classes.